PayFabric/Portal/PayFabric/Sections/APM.md

 # Apple Pay
 Provide Apple Pay as a new form of alternative payment method (APM) on PayFabric.
 After activate Apple Pay, it will be available as an alternative payment method on your PayFabric account.
-Apple pay button only available on IOS device.
+Apple Pay button only available on IOS device.
 Please see the detailed description & instruction below.

 ### Active Apple Pay
 Steps: